Moon Man (album)

 Moon Man is an album by jazz saxophonist Charles Lloyd recorded in 1970 and released on the Kapp label.
 It was his first album following the breakup of the Charles Lloyd Quartet and his move from Atlantic Records.
-It is artistically significant in his career, since after tremendous personal changes his music developed in new directions after this record.
+This record is artistically significant because, following tremendous personal changes, Lloyd’s music developed in new directions.

 Context

 In 1966 Lloyd founded his quartet with the young pianist Keith Jarrett, Cecil McBee (who was later replaced by Ron McClure) and Jack DeJohnette, and signed to the Atlantic label.
 They gained success by critics and listeners alike, toured internationally and released eight records (seven of them are live recordings).
 Their reputation was aided by the 1967 record Forest Flower, which sold over one million units, and made them not only the first jazz ensemble to play at The Fillmore but also the first to play in the Soviet Union.
 By the end of the '60s Lloyd's quartet became especially well known in the so-called "hippie movement", sharing bills with Grateful Dead, Janis Joplin, Jimi Hendrix, The Byrds or Jefferson Airplane.
-But he had health problems, suffered under the death of his mother, abused drugs and had depressions.
+He struggled with health problems, the death of his mother, drug abuse, and depression.

-In the documentary Arrows Into Infinity (2014, ECM Records) Lloyd explains: "At a certain point I began to suffer musically and I began to suffer personally and I was off my spiritual campus and I could feel it and it disturbed me and I had to go away. […] I hit a wall and I couldn't really function in the music business, [it] was very disenchanting to me at that time."
+In the documentary Arrows into Infinity (2014, ECM Records) Lloyd explains: "At a certain point I began to suffer musically and I began to suffer personally and I was off my spiritual campus and I could feel it and it disturbed me and I had to go away. […] I hit a wall and I couldn't really function in the music business, [it] was very disenchanting to me at that time."
 So in 1969 he disbanded the quartet and moved from New York to California, where he went to college – away from the temporary jazz scene to a jazz outback.
 At the age of 31 Lloyd decided to turn his back to the public and enter a detoxification center in Malibu.
 But he never stopped playing and continued to record.
 Matt Leskovic of All About Jazz sees retrospectively that "[d]rugs, depression, frustration with the recording industry, and increased interest in his developing spirituality inspired periods of reclusion."